ldtalent/merishnas-no-mask-in-crowd-deep-learning/README.md

 # Deep learning no mask detector

-In this tutorial, we will be learning the code and workflow for detecting whether or not a person is waering a mask in public based on images.
+In this tutorial, we will be learning the code and workflow for detecting whether or not a person is wearing a mask in public based on images.

 1. Start by creating a virtual environment for installing the libraries.